FACEBOOK LITIGATION UPDATE

 “CENSORSHIP is FREE SPEECH!”

-“Under the law, Plaintiffs have a right to freely publish their sentiments on all subjects, including their drunken prophecies, scandalous libels, and wondrous dreams!”
+“Under the law, Plaintiffs have a right to freely publish their sentiments on all subjects, including their drunken prophecies, scandalous secrets, and wondrous dreams!”

 ~ T. Matthew Phillips, Esq. ~

 On June 6, 2019, the Los Angeles Superior Court DISMISSED our free speech lawsuit, Scarborough vs. Facebook, Inc., [L.A.
 County No. BC 714084].
 We now prepare our appeal.